 Common viewport sizes for mobile and tablet devices

-If want to know what mobile and tablet devices have which viewport widths, there is a comprehensive list of mobile and tablet viewport sizes here.
+If you want to know what mobile and tablet devices have which viewport widths, there is a comprehensive list of mobile and tablet viewport sizes here.
 This gives information such as viewport width on portrait and landscape orientation as well as physical screen size, operating system and the pixel density of the device.

 |CSS Device Adaptation